kaefe64/Arduino_uSDX_Pico_FFT_Proj/README.md

 - Inclusion of ILI9341 on free pins, using SPI1, and removing the LCD display.
 - Schematic diagram at "FFT_LCD_pico.png".
 - I noticed that changing the signal in one ADC input, changed the other inputs signal through the resistors for setting half Vref.
 To solve this, I changed the circuit to have a separate resistor divider for each ADC input.
-- Use input/output filters for Nyquist considerations (see above).
-- Obs.: at the initial test video, I used only the RC output filter shown in the schematic, and for input filter, only what is already inside of the Softrock RXTX Ensemble.

 ![Hardware Modification](FFT_LCD_pico_MOD.png)
 <br>

+- Use input/output filters for ADC Aliasing considerations (see above).
+- Obs.: at the initial test video, I used only the RC output filter shown in the schematic, and for input filter, only what is already inside of the Softrock RXTX Ensemble.

-- Keys description<br>
+## Keys description<br>
 **Normal operation:**<br>
 Encoder = to change the frequency at the cursor position<br>
 Left key = move the cursor to left<br>